 1.5 x 1.5 x .7854 = 1.77 square inches

-3. This same 1.5 inch screw mnning a 2.5″ shot size on a machine is producing how many Cubic Inches of shot size?
+3. This same 1.5-inch screw mnning a 2.5″ shot size on a machine produces how many Cubic Inches of shot size?

 1.77 square inches x 2.5 inches = 4.43 Cubic Inches

-4. Later you move the same tool above (4.43 Cubic Inch shot) to a machine with a 2″ diameter screw.
-What would the shot sized be to maintain the 4.43 cubic inches?
+4. Later, you move the same tool above (4.43 Cubic Inch shot) to a machine with a 2″ diameter screw.
+What would the shot size be to maintain the 4.43 cubic inches?

 2″ x 2″ x .7854 = 3.14 square inches (screw area)